 Prayer groups (Minyanim) are now permitted indoors as long as the distance requirement (2 meters between participants) can be kept and with a maximum of 20 individuals as long as the space allows.

 Keeping the above guidelines in mind, ask your local Rabbi for his instructions for your community.

-Weddings are now allowed up to 19 participants, and as long as the required distance is kept between participants.
+Weddings as other gatherings are now limited to 20 participants, and as long as the required distance is kept between participants.

 It is recommended to avoid public transportation when possible.

 Taxis are still operational as per MOH limitations – only the driver and one passenger permitted.

 The government has restricted the opening of businesses and have set very strict guidelines for those to conduct business and guidelines for their employees while keeping to distancing employees two meters apart and providing them with all needs that will help keep personal hygiene and prevent contact with others.

 The government has extended the allowances for businesses who were allowed to have up to 15% of their workforce in the office.
 Now these businesses can have up to 30% of their workforce in the office.

 This is as long as they stick to a very strict set of guidelines.

 The business must appoint a Corona supervisor to observe these rules.